 - In 1991, joined Volkswagen AG, Wolfsburg, as a volunteer fulfilling various tasks in human resources, including assistance in the central Human Resources and the Group Executive Board;

 - In 1993, moved to SEAT, S.A., Barcelona, as Human Resources Manager

 - In 1996, became Head of Human Resources at Europcar Autovermietung GmbH, Hamburg, and in 2000 was appointed Head of Finance, Human Resources and Systems

 - In 2010, joined Volkswagen de México S.A. de C.V., as Member of the Board of Management responsible for Human Resources

 - In 2014, was appointed Head of Corporate Principles at Human Resources, Volkswagen AG

 - Since 2016, holds the position of Human Resources Director at Volkswagen Group Rus, managing personnel and organization

-- Since 2015 holds the position of Procurement Director at Volkswagen Group Rus
+- Since January 1, 2019, she holds the position of Purchasing Director at Volkswagen Group Rus

 - Holds a degree in Mechanical Engineering of the Budapest Technical University